 Analysis of Performance

-- Compared to Q2 2020, Q2 2021 total water use per capita is down 11%.
-Residential per capita demand is down 14% and commercial per capita demand is down 6%.
-These trends are at least partially due to 2021’s very wet spring and may also reflect impacts from the Utilities’ Water Shortage Watch, which has been in effect since the end of April due to a potential limitation on Utilities’ ability to treat Cache la Poudre River supplies.
+- Q3 2020 and Q3 2021 total water use per capita are the same, with slight differences in the residential and commericial sectors.
+Specifically, in 2021 residential per capita demand is down 2% and commercial per capita demand is up 3% when compared to 2020.
+These trends are at least partially due to changes in residential water use patterns as people continue to work remotely and increases in commericial water use as businesses work to reopen.
+They also may reflect impacts from the Utilities’ Water Shortage Watch, which was in affect throughout the entire irrigation season (April – Oct) due to a potential limitation on Utilities’ ability to treat Cache la Poudre River supplies and the State’s drought conditions.

 - Data reflects treated water usage of Fort Collins Utilities water service area customers, (70% of the overall city population).
 Untreated (raw) water and use within other service areas in the city are excluded.